Get

 Conclusion

 Dental work on cats is very commonplace and, for the most part, is uneventful.
 Some swelling is to be expected.
-However, anything that is worrying you or causing further pain and swelling needs to be looked at by your veterinarian.
+However, anything that is worrying you or causing further pain and swelling needs to be looked at by a veterinarian.

 See Also: